dcolinmorgan/pyNB/docs/pyNB_comprehensive_application_note.md

 High-throughput methods produce thousands of potential links, many unreliable.
 The false discovery rate (FDR) – the proportion of false positives among significant findings – is a key metric for ensuring reliability.

-### How PyNB Solves This Problem
+### How pyGS Solves This Problem

-PyNB implements a sophisticated bootstrap-based approach:
+pyGS implements a sophisticated bootstrap-based approach:

 1. **Multiple Inference Runs**: Execute network inference multiple times with resampled data
 2. **Null Hypothesis Testing**: Generate shuffled data to create a null distribution